AlexandreSuperCC/cantine_backend/README.md

 * use token to make security the session; after 30 minutes inactive status, ask you if you want to expand the session; anyhow expired after 1 hour
 * use qiniuyun cloud service to upload the file in my personal cloud
 * test service helps simulate the data in the canteen
+* 404 page not found, 403 page not authorized
+* up to top button in the index